Albie Thomas: Profile

 The next year, 1957, was a consolidation year.
 He improved his 3 miles by 10 seconds to 13:25.9 and ran a promising 4:01.5 mile.
 But there was no clear indication of the great year ahead in Europe.

 In July 1958, after a long 48-hour journey from Australia to London, Thomas went to Belfast for his first race, a Mile victory in 4:07.4.
 He traveled down to Dublin the next morning and then went sightseeing before his evening Three Miles race at the new Santry Stadium.
 His main opponent was Aussie, Merv Lincoln, who was really a miler.
-Asked why Lincoln was running the longer distance, Thomas replied, “Blowed if I know.”
+Asked many years later why Lincoln was running the longer distance, Thomas replied, “Blowed if I know.”
 Anyway, Lincoln blazed out a good pace and took Thomas through two miles in 8:52.
 “I took over with three laps left, thinking, ‘Bugger this, I’m going to have a go here.’
-That’s when Dave Power on the inside of the track yelled to me, ‘If you can keep going, you can get the WR.’
+That’s when Dave Power on the inside of the track yelled to me, ‘If you can keep going, you can get the world record.’
 That was the big stir.’”
 And Thomas certainly stirred; he ran the last mile in 4:19, with a last lap of 62.8, to set a new WR of 13:10.8, beating Iharos’s mark of 13:14.2.
-There had been no plan to attack the WR.
+There had been no plan to attack the world record.

 |Dublin Mile: Leading a star-studded field.
 Elliott Lincoln, Halberg and Delany follow.
 All were under 4:00; Elliott broke the WR with 3:54.5.|